Premarital and Postmarital Agreements

-A prenuptial (or premarital) agreement (“PMA”) is a contract between couples contemplating marriage, contracting out of the California’s community property laws.
+A prenuptial (or premarital) agreement (“PMA”) is a contract between couples contemplating marriage, whose goal is to contract out of the California's community property laws.
 Since California is a community property State, the rights and liabilities of married couples are very specific under the California family code, which treats the marital unit like a partnership with the requisite fiduciary duties and liabilities.

 - Income after marriage

 - Spousal support

 - Property rights prior to and after marriage